svenvc/docs/zinc/zinc-websockets-paper.md

 In most applications, you should just keep on reading, essentially ignoring the timeout for an infinite wait on incoming messages.

-This behavior is implemented in the ZnWebSocket>>#runWith: convenience method: it enters a loop reading messages and passing them to a block, continuing on timeouts.
+This behaviour is implemented in the ZnWebSocket>>#runWith: convenience method: it enters a loop reading messages and passing them to a block, continuing on timeouts.
 This simplifies our example: